jorsanpe/cpmbits/docs/documentation/project-descriptor.md

 #### Example

-Here's a somewhat complete example of how the compilation plan works:
+Here's a complete example of a compilation plan:

 ```yaml
 build: